vanzanden/ggsolvencyii/README.md

 `geom_sii_risksurface`, `geom_sii_riskoutline` and
 `geom_sii_riskconnection`

-These three goem’s were used to produce the following plot which for example could be used for an ORSA
+These three geom’s were used to produce the following plot which for example could be used for an ORSA (Own Risk and Solvency Assessment) report.
-    report.

 ![](man/images/README-showcase2-1.png)<!-- -->